FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 When you choose a weapon category to be proficient with, instead of rolling that Test with with Disadvantage, you roll 1 Test category higher.
 If you don't have a Proficiency with a weapon or fighting style, you roll that Test at Disadvantage unless said otherwise.

 ### 1f: Picking your Weapon
-After your choice in stats, traits, and abilities has been made, you choose a weapon that either fits your character's Proficiency, or a weapon that fits your character's Backstory.
+Choose a weapon that either fits your character's Proficiency or Backstory.
 You can discuss with a DM what category a weapon fits into.
-Once you've chosen a weapon of choice, you add it to your sheet in the Equipped Items and Inventory Section with a Depletion Rating of 6, and if you see the 5 boxes in the middle with letters inside them, they relate to the weapon's Categories and what they fit into, to click on the boxes that your weapon fits into.
+Once you've chosen a weapon, add it to your sheet in the Equipped Items and Inventory Section with a Depletion Rating of 6; the 5 boxes in the middle with letters inside them relate to the weapon's Categories and what proficiencies your character has while wielding a weapon.

 ### 1g: Using Magic
-Using Magic from Scrolls, Items, or on their surroundings, it requires you to have the Spell-Touched or Spell Reader Traits for your character, but if you want to use magic to a greater degree, including custom magic, it requires you to have the Archmage Prestige Trait.
+Using Magic from Scrolls, Items, or on their surroundings, it requires you to have the Spell-Touched or Spell Reader Traits, but if you want to use stronger magic, including custom magic, it requires you to have the Archmage Prestige Trait.

 Spell Reader allows you to read magic scrolls and use their effects when you desire.

 Spell-Touched allows you to minorly influence your surroundings and shoot small bolts of magic; check the bottom of page 18 of the TD6 PDF for more details.

 ### 1h: Using Familiars and Animal Companions
-When you gain a Familiar, you choose any one creature of Medium or smaller size for your spiritual companion to take the visage of, but depending on your DM, this visage can be bigger if they allow.
+When you gain a Familiar, you choose any one creature of equal or smaller size for your spiritual companion to take the visage of, but some DMs allow them to be bigger.
 This creature is incorporeal, meaning they can't touch or be touched by other things and can only communicate telepathically with their master; as long as they're within a 50ft-radius of their master, they can remain manifested until leaving that radius or taking 1 Magic Damage because they only have 1HP.
 When a Familiar is damaged and defeated, the master takes 1 point of damage.
-Summoning or unsummoning a familiar is considered a free Action and does not require a Test or an Action to perform, and when summoned, the familiar will appear on or within 5ft of their master.
+Summoning or unsummoning a familiar is a free Action and does not require a Test or Action to perform, and when summoned, the familiar will appear on or within 5ft of their master.

 When gaining an Animal Companion as an Archdruid, they choose an Animal Type from page 73 (It must be an animal and not a Monster), give them 2 Player Traits, and must make sure that their animal companion is not allowed to have access to magic or Adventurer-specific abilities

 ### 1i: Mounting
-To Mount an allied creature inside of combat, it requires an Action with a Standard Test to successfully mount them, and to dismount is a Free Action.
+To Mount an allied creature in of combat, spend 1 Action with a Standard Test to mount them, and dismount is a Free Action.
 When outside of combat, a Test isn't required to mount.

-A creature is only Mountable if they're 1 size-category larger or more to be considered safely Mountable, with creatures of equal-size being unsafe and requiring a Disadvantage Test at the start of each turn to remain Mounted or fall off them; any creature 1 size-category smaller than you is physically incapable of being Mountable unless they have a Trait that says otherwise.
+A creature is only Mountable if they're 1 size-category larger or more to be safely Mountable, with creatures of equal-size being unsafe and requiring a Disadvantage Test at the start of each turn to remain Mounted or fall off them; any creature smaller than you is physically incapable of being Mountable unless they have a Trait that says otherwise.

-When riding a Mount at the start of combat, you and your mount share your Initiative together, but if you Mount an allied creature in-combat instead, their Initiative is brought up or down to yours whilst remaining 1 underneath your own when separated.
+When riding a Mount at the start of combat, you and your mount share your Initiative, but if you Mount an allied creature in-combat instead, their Initiative is temporarily brought up or down to yours.

 ### 1j: Experience Points
-Experience is gained gradually over the course of the campaign you'll be playing, but instead of a typical Level System most of you might be familiar with, instead this game uses a Point-Buy system, where you use the available given Experience to Buy aspects to your growth, such as more HP, new Proficiencies or Mastery over a Weapon you hold or have interest in, or more Traits.
+Experience is gained gradually over the course of the campaign , but instead of using a Level System, this game uses a Point-Buy system where you use the available EXP to Buy Traits, Proficiencies, HP, and other things that have an EXP cost.

 - +1 Max HP - 6 Experience Points
 - Proficiency or Mastery of a Weapon - 8 Experience Points